-- Moved into our new office space in downtown Saint Paul, bringing all Agency employees onto a single floor and offering enhanced technology to support our work. - Continued to work with the State's Interagency Council on Homelessness to implement the Statewide Plan to Prevent and End Homelessness. - Through the Olmstead Subcabinet and the Olmstead Implementation Office, shepherded the implementation of the State's Olmstead Plan that seeks to increase opportunities for individuals with disabilities to live and work in integrated settings. - Made significant investments in the redesign of business processes and the technology to support them, including in particular advancing towards the implementation of a new mortgage origination system for our single family division.
+- Continued to work with the State's Interagency Council on Homelessness to implement, Heading Home Together, the Statewide Plan to Prevent and End Homelessness, with particular emphasis on people living outside and ending veteran's homelessness. - Through the Olmstead Subcabinet and the Olmstead Implementation Office, guided the implementation of the State's Olmstead Plan that seeks to increase opportunities for individuals with disabilities to live and work in integrated settings. - Made strides to further our investments in support of manufactured home communities, especially as it relates to financing infrastructure improvements.

 We thank our partners throughout the state and our employees for their continuing commitment to helping Minnesotans have safe, stable homes they can afford in communities of their choice.
-We look forward to another strong year in 2019.
+We look forward to another strong year in 2020.